Festival (Canadian TV series) season 3: Synopsis

 Season three presented a balance of music, dance, opera, and plays.

 The CBC Symphony Orchestra performs Beethoven's 7th symphony, conducted by Karl Böhm, and viewers are taken behind the scenes for the "birth of a symphony" by Russian conductor Igor Stravinsky with commentary by Helmut Blume.
 Pianist Malcolm Frager and opera singers Pierrette Alarie and Léopold Simoneau perform Mozart.
 Soprano Lois Marshall, with pianist Glenn Gould and violinist Oscar Shumsky, present works by Richard Strauss.
 Gould also hosts an episode with piano, SATB vocals, and string quartet performances, including a madrigal by Luca Marenzio, two Bach fugues, a Mozart adagio and fugue, piano sonatas by Beethoven and Hindemith, and Gould's own composition, So You Want to Write a Fugue.
-Modern music is hosted by composer Harry Somers and performed by Canadia's top jazz musicians, pianist Norm Amadio, trumpeter Guido Basso, guitarist Ed Bickert, cornetist Trump Davidson and his Dixieland group, composer/trumpeter Gordon Delamont, singer Don Francks, Ed Karam and his Big Band, trombonist Rob McConnell, tenor saxophonist Rick Wilkins, and composer Norm Symonds.
+Modern music is hosted by composer Harry Somers and performed by Canada's top jazz musicians, pianist Norm Amadio, trumpeter Guido Basso, guitarist Ed Bickert, cornetist Trump Davidson and his Dixieland group, composer/trumpeter Gordon Delamont, singer Don Francks, Ed Karam and his Big Band, trombonist Rob McConnell, tenor saxophonist Rick Wilkins, and composer Norm Symonds.
 Film historian Tony Thomas narrated as four composers presented their film music, performed by the CBC Symphony Orchestra.
 The episode included William Walton's compositions from two films, the historical Henry V (1944) and the British biographic The First of the Few, known in America as Spitfire (1942), and two films featuring Louis Applebaum's music in Action Stations and A Round is a Round.
 Aaron Copland composed for Something Wild, a 1961 neo-noir psychological thriller, and David Raksin for the 1962 drama Two Weeks in Another Town.